bdambrosio/rfm69/README.md

 mpy dir contains micropython code.
 WCalvert python code converted to micropython 1.15.

-py dir contains a couple of client python3 scripts plus an updated version of WCalvert python code (https://github.com/wcalvert/rfm69-python). py 'radios' dir contains WCalvert code converted to Python3 for the RPi.
+py dir contains a couple of client python3 scripts plus an updated version of WCalvert python code (https://github.com/wcalvert/rfm69-python). py 'radios' dir contains WCalvert code converted to Python3 for the RPi. mqtt_broker is a script that will forward rfm69 msgs to an mqtt broker.
+TBD to update this to follow Tasmota topic conventions (e.g., top-level topic should probably be 'tele')

+**Caveat**
+Code is still a work in progress.
+Have only tested mpy -> send to py w ACK. haven't tried send from py yet, probably buggy.
+Also, Haven't worried about collisions or dropped transmissions, my use-model assumes a few dropped msgs don't matter (eg, remote weather sensors).

 **Notes:**
 1. No support for 'packet' objects.
 Probably easy to add, but smaller as is.
 Note this means you need to grab data on micropython side quickly, see 'echo.py' as an example